HS roundup: latest round of Legion hires includes a Moose, 2 former college stars

 The Fort Mill Yellow Jackets defeated the Rock Hill Bearcats 11-1 in a Region 3-5A game at Fort Mill Thursday night.

-Fort Mill, which defeated Indian Land 17-10 on Wednesday night, improved to 7-2 overall and 4-0 in the region.
-Rock Hill, which blasted Westwood 13-2 on Wednesday night, dropped to 3-3 in all games and 0-2 in region play.
+Fort Mill, who defeated Indian Land 17-10 on Wednesday night, improved to 7-2 overall and 4-0 in the region.
+Rock Hill, who blasted Westwood 13-2 on Wednesday night, dropped to 3-3 in all games and 0-2 in region play.

 York 14, Ridge View 1

-The York Cougars pounded Ridge View 14-1 in a Region 3-4A game at Ridge Thursday night.
+The York Cougars pounded Ridge View 14-1 in a Region 3-4A game at Ridge View Thursday night.

-The Cougars erupted for six runs in the top of the first and never let.
+The Cougars erupted for six runs in the top of the first and never let up.
 The Cougars are 5-5 overall and 4-0 in region play.

 Lancaster 12, Chester 11

-The Lancaster Bruins edged the Chester Cyclones 12-11 kin a non-region game at Lancaster Thursday night.
+The Lancaster Bruins edged the Chester Cyclones 12-11 in a non-region game at Lancaster Thursday night.

 The Bruins scored the winning run in the bottom of the eighth inning as they improved to 3-3 on the year.
 Chester dropped to 4-2 overall.